Eatfirepunk/UserTicketsApp/README.md

 Design:
 This app tries to be a demostration on how follow SOLID principles and ensure modularity.
- The goal is to create two microservices, one for handling tickets and the other one for users.
+ The goal is to create two microservices, one for handling tickets (TicketsMicroservice) and the other one for users (UsersMicroservice).
 Each microservice will handle its respective domain.

 I will use the repository pattern to extract data from the database.
-This will allow me to abstract away the details of the database implementation from the business logic of the microservices.
+This will allow me to abstract away the details of the database implementation from the business logic of the microservices (UserTicketSystemData).
 By doing so, I can ensure that my microservices are not tightly coupled to the database implementation, and can be easily swapped out if needed.

-I will also ensure that my Angular application follows SOLID principles by creating separate components for each feature and ensuring that each component is responsible for a single responsibility.
+I will also ensure that my Angular application (TicketsApp) follows SOLID principles by creating separate components for each feature and ensuring that each component is responsible for a single responsibility.
 I will also create separate services for each microservice to ensure that the Angular application is not tightly coupled to the microservices.
 This will ensure that I can easily change the implementation of the microservices without affecting the Angular application.

 How to run it locally: